-Tooth grinding (also known as bruxism) or jaw clenching is a common oral health concern that can occur while you’re asleep or awake, however in most cases you’re not aware of it until someone tells you.
-Commonly brought on by stress or other lifestyle factors, bruxism may go away on its own without causing too much damage.
-However, in prolonged cases it leads to worn down teeth and temporomandibular joint (TMJ) pain.
-Signs that you grind teeth or clench your jaw are:
+Tooth grinding (bruxism) or jaw clenching is a common oral health concern that can occur while you’re asleep or awake, however in most cases you’re not aware of it until someone tells you.

 The temporomandibular joint (TMJ) is the hinge-like joint that connects the skull and jaw on each side of your face.
 TMJ disorder is the condition affecting those jaw joints along with the muscles attached to your jaws.
 Signs and symptoms of TMJ disorder include: